davidrichards/fast_template/docs/py_scaffold.rst

 You're going to want to write a short description.
 What I like to do is write this, then change the Github project description to match.
 It's one less thing to bug me later if I forget.
 Notice how the short description is indented.
 That's for formatting reasons.

+The longer description tends to be a good moment for humane coding: take some time to think through what you're doing and why.
+What it's doing is creating an arch in your mind that makes it easier to get ready for coding sessions.
+Cold starts are rough on the mind and nerves.